CrunchyData/postgres-operator/docs/content/installation/kustomize.md

   newTag: {{< param postgresOperatorTag >}}
 ```

+If you are deploying using the images from the [Crunchy Data Customer Portal](https://access.crunchydata.com/), please refer to the [private registries]({{< relref "guides/private-registries.md" >}}) guide for additional setup information.

 Please note that the Kustomize install project will also create a namespace for PGO
 by default (though it is possible to install without creating the namespace, as shown below).
 To
 modify the name of namespace created by the installer, the `kustomize/install/namespace.yaml`